douglaslindsay/YOO-demo/README.md

 npm run dev -- --open
 ```

-If you additionally want to test hCaptcha functionality, you must put the secret key in `.env`.
+If you want to test the hCaptcha, put the hCaptcha secret key in `.env`.

+If you want to test Google Sheets integration,
+1. Create a Google Cloud Workspace project
+2. Create a service account project
+3. Generate keys for it, then put `CLIENT_EMAIL`, `PRIVATE_KEY`, `SHEET_NAME`, and `SPREADSHEET_ID` in `.env`.
+This is an involved process.

 ## Building